 The Los Angeles Clippers are a professional basketball team playing under the National Basketball Association (NBA) in the Western conference of the Pacific division.
 The team was established in the year 1970.
-The team is currently owned by Donald Sterling and Mike Dunleavy Sr is the head coach.
+The team is currently owned by Steve Ballmer and Tyronn Lue is the head coach.
 Red, White and Blue are the official team colors.

 Along with the Clippers which were well known by the name of Buffalo Braves at that time, there were only two other teams, the Portland Trail Blazers and the Cleveland Cavaliers that had joined the NBA in the 1970-71 season.
 The team’s first head coach for the 1970-71 season was Hall of Famer Dolph Schayes.

 In the 1974-75 season the Clippers entered the playoffs for the very first time in their franchise history.
 Bob McAdoo was awarded the NBA Most Valuable Player Award, averaging 34.5 points, 14.1 rebounds and 2.12 blocks per game, while shooting 51.2 percent from the field and 80.5 percent from the free-throw line.
 In the following season the Clippers once again made it to the playoffs but were driven out in the opening round itself.
 Star player McAdoo was also sold to the New York Knicks due to financial crisis at the end of the season.